A neighbor’s word can bring death sentence in Iraq IS trials

 “Sometimes I wake up and for a moment I feel that this death sentence and me being here is just a bad dream,” the 29-year-old told The Associated Press in an interview in a Baghdad prison.

-Death sentences are being issued at a dizzying rate in Iraq's rush to prosecute and punish suspected members of the Islamic State group, with more than 3,000 handed out over just the past few years.
+Death sentences are being issued at a dizzying rate in Iraq’s rush to prosecute and punish suspected members of the Islamic State group, with more than 3,000 handed out over just the past few years.
+About 250 people condemned for alleged IS ties have been hanged since 2014, including 101 only last year.

 Any allegation of having taken up arms for the militant group can bring the ultimate penalty, even while the evidence is thin and cursory.